 The Morro Bay population most clearly reflected the rebound.
 Biologists estimated the population numbered about 570 animals in 1991.
 Surveys in the last few years estimate the population at approximately 4,200 porpoises, a roughly seven-fold increase.

 The rapid growth of the Morro Bay stock suggests that bycatch had depressed the population, especially before and during the 1980s.
 The population decreased more than researchers had recognized previously, the scientists reported in the new study.
 They concluded that it “is likely that unmonitored fisheries had a dramatic adverse impact on the Morro Bay population before monitoring of harbor porpoise began in 1986.”

 “We didn’t really know how heavily the Morro Bay population had been impacted by the white seabass and halibut gillnets at the time,” Forney said.
 “It is now clear that the toll was more severe than we thought.”

 She said the finding has significance for other marine mammals still threatened by gillnets.
-Unlawful gillnets in Mexico have pushed the critically endangered vaquita to the brink of extinction, for example.
+Unlawful gillnets in Mexico have pushed the endangered vaquita to the brink of extinction, for example.
 Repeated surveys have found that the number of surviving animals may now be in the single digits.
 The vaquita is the world’s smallest porpoise that lives in the turbid waters of the Gulf of California, where those gillnets target a large and also endangered native fish that is prized in China as traditional medicine.

 “The story in California tells us that these animals are capable of recovering if we eliminate the factors causing their decline, in this case, gillnet bycatch from coastal fisheries within the range of harbor porpoise,” Forney said.